Joystream/pioneer/docs/admin.md

 > **Warning**
 > Because this is making `tableXYZ` public by making `keyXYZ` accessible to anyone.
 The actually blacklisted url, should probably be stored somewhere else (where `tableXYZ` cannot write).
 Otherwise this would allow anyone to blacklist any image.

-#### Additional option

-Here too, the request logic can also be overridden by adding a file at: `packages/ui/meta/imageSafetyApi.override.js`